ThatQuiz Test Library Take this test now

 • 6.
 What critical utility failure exacerbated the crisis?

-A) Failure of the phone system
+A) Collapse of the sewage system

 B) Contamination of the water supply